When we call God “Abba Father”, we must act with filial reverence to Him.

 Where Does the Word “Abba” Come From?

 According to Abarim Publications, the Hebrew noun אב (‘ab) refers to a father.
 But in Semitic cultures, fatherhood is a social relationship.
-It represents the patriarchy where the community revolves.
+It represents the patriarchy in which the community revolves.
 He is the one who gives instructions to the ‘sons’ (בן, ben) of the community.
-This salutation denotes to male leaders from lords (Isaiah 22:21), elders (2 Kings 2:12), ancestors (Genesis 10:21), to counselors (Genesis 45:8).
+This salutation denotes male leaders from lords (Isaiah 22:21), elders (2 Kings 2:12), ancestors (Genesis 10:21), to counselors (Genesis 45:8).

 Misconceptions About Abba

 Often we Christians think of God as “Daddy”.
+If Paul wanted to convey a child’s word for “father”, he could have used a Greek word like Papas or Pappas which means “papa” or “daddy”.
 Our Bible teachers and catechists teach us about how God loves His children so much.
 This characterization emphasizes the intimacy of God’s love.
 We usually think of God as someone we can ask for anything in our prayers.

 But that is a limited view of God.
 He is Abba Father.
 Although He loves us so much and wants the best for us, He is also our Father.
 He calls us to live in accordance with His Will.